Sempiternal-Futility/crappy-tic-tac-toe/README.md

-if you want to play this bad boy, open the shell of your os, cd to the game's directory, and "dotnet run", if you have .net 6 runtime installed, you good
+if you want to play this bad boy, open the shell of your os, cd to the game's directory (tic-tac-toe), and "dotnet run", if you have .net 6 runtime installed, you good